SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/README.md

 # HDB Resales Sandbox Series

-The HDB Resales Sandbox Series is the first hands-on learning project for the Fabric Onboarding Experience.
+The HDB Resales Sandbox Series is the first hands-on learning project for the Fabric Onboarding Guide.

 It uses public HDB resale flat data as a safe, relatable, and practical dataset for learning Microsoft Fabric.

 The same sandbox project supports different learning pathways, from basic report consumption to dashboard design, data analysis, data engineering, semantic modelling, and advanced analytics.

 ## Why HDB Resales is used